adamhinton/mj-eng-react-project/README.md

-.User toggles edit mode by hitting edit button (saved in state as boolean: isEditMode, setIsEditMode) .User can change name and calorie count of meal in edit form .User submits or cancels their edit, then component reverts back to default display mode -function editForm is called when edit button is hit, then displays the edit form
+.User toggles edit mode by hitting edit button (saved in state as boolean: isEditMode, setIsEditMode) .User can change name and calorie count of meal in edit form .User submits or cancels their edit, then component reverts back to default display mode -function generateSingleMealEditForm is called when edit button is hit, then displays the edit form